CreateRemoteThread/doxastica/README_FILES/luaref.md

   stops all threads, then unsets all breakpoints and removes the VEH handler. then, lists up to 1024 code instances which were found to write to a given location, along with a one-line disassembly.

+### automation / scripting

+- bind(hotkeychar,command):
+  executes lua_command when hotkeychar is pressed. note that this is done using a GetAsyncKeyState every 500ms, so there may be a slight delay. adjustable during compile.

+- fetch_byte/word/dword(location):
+  retrieves and silently returns a byte/word/dword from a given location

 ### fast edit